 Getting started in the Amazon Affiliate program can be overwhelming, so we’ve put together a few commonly asked questions for all of you considering affiliate marketing or the Amazon Associates program.
+We will explore topics like what Amazon affiliates are, how much Amazon Affiliates make, and how to become an Amazon affiliate.

 We recently played around with a tool that sums up Google searches around the phrase “Amazon affiliate”, and here are some of the most common questions we saw people asking about the Amazon Associates Program and affiliate marketing in general.